Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II

-At the heart of the algorithmic study of twisted conjugacy, we have the \emph{twisted conjugacy (decision) problem} and the \emph{twisted conjugacy search problem}. \begin{problem} Let \(G, H\) be groups, let \(\varphi,\psi \in \Hom(H,G)\), and let \(g_1,g_2 \in G\).
+At the heart of the algorithmic study of twisted conjugacy are the \emph{twisted conjugacy (decision) problem} and the \emph{twisted conjugacy search problem}. \begin{problem} Let \(G, H\) be groups, let \(\varphi,\psi \in \Hom(H,G)\), and let \(g_1,g_2 \in G\).
 Decide whether \(g_1\) and \(g_2\) are \((\varphi,\psi)\)-twisted conjugate. \end{problem}